Facepunch/chippy-docs/docs/tutorials/bullet.md

 		    "opacity":0,
 		    "easingType":"QuadOut",
 		    "facingSpeedPercent":0.1,
-		    "loopEnd":1, // keyframe ignored on loops greater or equal than 1 },
+		    "loopEnd":1, // this keyframe ignored on loop number 1 or higher (the first loop is #0) },
 		  {
 		  	// KEYFRAME 1